tombetthauser/fullstack-faqs/README.md

 )
 ```
 ---
-### Fetch blocked by CORS policy when using wavesurfer.js
+### Fetch blocked by CORS policy when using wavesurfer
 ![Screen Shot 2022-06-13 at 9 49 39 AM (1)](https://user-images.githubusercontent.com/88914047/173454161-3f6aff6f-67f4-48b8-ae8f-ac77a1038d2a.png)

 Posible solution to this is to configure the xhr option when creating an instance of the player (with const waveSurfer = WaveSurfer.create({ ... }))